BC Septic Regulations

 Planning and Design | Installation | Maintenance | Inspection

 Courses for these certifications are offered by government approved training centres.
 Registration of the certifications are by ASTTBC (Applied Science Technologists and Technicians of BC).
-As a component of their certification, participants of the program must be a member of BCOSSA (BC OnSite Sewage Association).
-The course content is based upon the SPM (Standard Practice Manual) a large document that comprehensively states all things involved in the design, installation, and maintenance of septic systems for BC.
+The course content is based upon a Standard Practice Manual which is a large document that comprehensively states all things involved in the design, installation, and maintenance of septic systems for BC.

 Steps Required